 The Client MUST NOT delay the sending of any packets other than PUBLISH Packets due to having sent Receive Maximum PUBLISH Packets without receiving acknowledgements for them.
 This might result in deadlock.
 The value of Receive Maximum applies only to the current Network Connection.

-If the Receive Maximum value is absent, then the Server MUST NOT close the network connection because it has received too many unacknowledged PUBLISH packets.
+If the Receive Maximum value is absent, then the Server MUST NOT close the Network Connection because it has received too many unacknowledged PUBLISH packets.

 See section 4.8 Flow Control for details of how the Receive Maximum is used.